charitylaw/Intron-reads/README.md

 **Supplementary figure 2** : From left to right, intron versus exon log-CPM, intron versus exon log-RPKM, intron log-RPKM versus total intron length, relative coverage between exon and intron regions versus total intron length, and relative coverage versus exon log-RPKM; with poly(A) RNA (top row) and Total RNA libraries (bottom row).
 The plots are displayed for human cell line HCC827 R1, R2, R3, human cell line NCI-H11975 R1, R2, and R3 (in order of plots shown).

+**Supplementary figure 3**: Scatterplot matrix of summary values from running superintronic on the polyA HCC827 cellline.
+We have show the exon mean (exon_mn) the intron standard deviation (intron_sd) and number of intron bases.
+More details can be found in the [superintronic vignette](http://htmlpreview.github.io/?https://github.com/sa-lee/analysis-superintronic/blob/master/Rmd/01-superintronic.html)

+**Supplementary figure 4**: UpSet plot showing overlap between superintronic and other intron retention methods.
+More details can be found in the [overlaps vignette](http://htmlpreview.github.io/?https://github.com/sa-lee/analysis-superintronic/blob/master/Rmd/03-overlaps.html)

+**Supplementary figure 5**: UpSet plot showing overlap between superintronic and INdEX.
+More details can be found in the [overlaps vignette](http://htmlpreview.github.io/?https://github.com/sa-lee/analysis-superintronic/blob/master/Rmd/03-overlaps.html).

 **Supplmentary Coverage Plots** :
 These contain results of running our method (superintronic) along with IRfinder and IsoformSwitchAnalyzeR on the poly(A) libraries.